dexter74/Docker/README.md

 root@hostname:$
 systemctl status docker.* | grep docker ;
-Your kernel does not support swap memory limit
-Your kernel does not support CPU realtime schedule
+Your kernel does not support swap memory limit level=warning msg="Your kernel does not support CPU realtime scheduler" level=warning msg="Your kernel does not support cgroup blkio weight" level=warning msg="Your kernel does not support cgroup blkio weight_device"
 ````

 **Information Système**